-No. A valid standard termination filing requires original signatures by the plan administrator on the Forms 500 (Standard Termination Notice) and 501 (the Post-Distribution Certification) and by the enrolled actuary on the Schedule EA-S (the Standard Termination Certification of Sufficiency).
+Yes.
+Although a valid standard termination filing requires original signatures by the plan administrator on the Forms 500 (Standard Termination Notice) and 501 (the Post-Distribution Certification) and by the enrolled actuary on the Schedule EA-S (the Standard Termination Certification of Sufficiency), the forms may be submitted electronically as a PDF to the STfilings@pbgc.gov general inbox.
 See GENERAL INSTRUCTIONS FOR FORM 500 AND 501 under the Standard Termination Filing Instructions for more information.

-Plan termination filings, standard-termination–related inquiries and coverage requests should be sent to:
+Additionally, plan termination filings, standard termination-related inquiries, and coverage requests may also be sent to:

 The plan administrator should notify PBGC of a decision not to proceed with a termination after having filed a Form 500 (Standard Termination Notice) with the agency.
-PBGC will contact the plan administrator for information if the agency fails to receive all required filings.
-Correspondence should be addressed to:
+Notification of the decision to withdraw a previously filed standard termination should be sent to Stfilings@pbgc.gov or mailed to:

-In the Notice of Intent to Terminate that is provided to affected parties, the plan administrator must inform them that they will be notified if the termination is canceled.
-The plan administrator therefore should notify affected parties promptly after deciding not to terminate the plan.
-Thereafter, if a decision is made to again proceed with the termination, the process must begin with a new date of plan termination and Notice of Intent to Terminate.
+In accordance with the requirements of the Notice of Intent to Terminate, the plan administrator must promptly inform all affected parties of the decision to not terminate the plan.
+If a decision is made to again proceed with the termination, the process must begin with a new date of plan termination and Notice of Intent to Terminate.

 A Notice of Intent to Terminate (NOIT) must be issued to affected parties (other than the PBGC) at least 60 days and not more than 90 days before the proposed termination date.
 Affected parties include participants, beneficiaries of deceased participants, alternate payees under qualified domestic relations orders, and employee organizations representing participants.
 (See 29 CFR 4041.23) A model NOIT is provided in Appendix B of the standard termination filing instructions.